MicrosoftDocs/learn/learn-pr/student-evangelism/test-hypothesis-by-simulating-statistics/includes/01-introduction.md

 models include assumptions about chance processes used to generate data.

 Sometimes, data scientists have to decide whether or not their models are good.
-In this section, we will discuss an examples of making such decisions.
+In this section, we will discuss an example of making such decisions.
 In later sections, we will use the methods developed here as the building blocks of a general framework for testing hypotheses.